 The Mazda Verisa is a 5-seater, sub-compact built on the DY platform that is shared with the Mazda Demio.
 It was in production for one generation that spanned eleven years from 2004 to 2015.
 It’s production ceased in 2015 when it was merged with the fourth generation Mazda Demio.
 The Verisa is sold in the Japanese Domestic Market and available for export in the second hand market.

-- Mazda Verisa C – This is the base grade that is available in both 2WD and 4WD, 14-Inch steel rims, a tailored black interior, CD/Radio player, Keyless entry, Key start, Manual AC, and halogen headlights
+- Mazda Verisa C – This is the base grade that is available in both 2WD and 4WD, 14-Inch steel rims, a tailored black interior, CD/Radio player, Keyless entry, Key start, Manual AC, UV Protection for front doors and halogen headlights

-- Mazda Verisa L – This is the luxury grade that is available in both 2WD and 4WD, 15-Inch alloy rims, a multi-colored interior, DVD/Navigation player, Smart entry, Smart start, Automatic AC, Fog lights and Xenon headlights
+- Mazda Verisa L – This is the luxury grade that is available in both 2WD and 4WD, 15-Inch alloy rims, a multi-colored interior, DVD/Navigation player, Smart entry, Smart start, Automatic AC, Fog lights UV Protection for front doors and Xenon headlights.
+The 2WD Version comes with a special grade known as Magenta Selection

 Legroom & Space